Floor Tile Removal

 Doorways and any other openings should also be covered with poly and sealed with duct tape.
 Access to the work area should be limited to one doorway.
 Cover the doorway with poly and seal with duct tape.
 Then cut a slit in the poly to allow you to enter and exit the work area.
 Cover the slit with an additional poly flap secured at the top of the door.
 This should be the only access to the work area.
 This will also limit air movement into and out of the work area.

 Before beginning removal, make sure that all tools and equipment that are needed are inside the work area.
 You should limit the number of times you exit the work area once asbestos-containing materials are disturbed.
 The personal protective equipment you choose should be put on at this time.

 Both floor tile and linoleum need to be wetted with amended water before any removal begins or cuts are made.
 Amended water suppresses the release of asbestos fibers into the air.

 To Remove Floor Tile

 Floor tile is most easily removed from the edges.
 Use a hammer and putty knife or similar tool to work under the edges of the tile and pop the tile loose.
 Once the first tile is loose, work the putty knife at a 45 degree angle to gently pop the remaining tiles loose.
-Avoid excessive breakage during removal to reduce your exposure to asbestos fibers.
+Avoid breaking tiles during removal to reduce your exposure to asbestos fibers.